-The first priority in treating lipid disorders in patients with diabetes is to lower the LDL cholesterol levels to goal, unless triglycerides are markedly elevated (> 500-1000mg/dl), which increases the risk of pancreatitis.
+The first priority in treating lipid disorders in patients with diabetes is to lower the LDL cholesterol levels to goal.
 LDL is the first priority because the database linking lowering LDL with reducing cardiovascular disease is extremely strong and we now have the ability to markedly decrease LDL cholesterol levels.
 Dietary therapy is the initial step but in most patients will not be sufficient to achieve the LDL goals.
 If patients are willing and able to make major changes in their diet it is possible to achieve remarkable reductions in LDL cholesterol levels but this seldom occurs in clinical practice.